 intruder are conducted periodically at SG.
 Charts are in the

-a bomb threat, the building will be evacuated and searched.
+event of a bomb threat, the building will be evacuated and

-Students who become ill during the school day may report to the
+searched.
+Students who become ill during the school day may

-students who participate in inter-scholastic sports are required to
+participate in inter-scholastic sports are required to carry this

 classes are strongly encouraged to have accident insurance.